-To solve this problem, the team used a data driven approach, with MindSphere, the industrial IoT as a service solution from Siemens, at the heart of the solution.
+To solve this problem, the team used a data driven approach, with industrial IoT from Siemens, at the heart of the solution.

 By collecting data through a sensor and taking that data into the cloud, the team was able to combine the sensor data with the rainfall data brought in from a third-party API.

-This data is then analyzed through the SIWA Blockage Predictor Application – running on MindSphere – which then identifies anomalies in sewer system behavior.
+This data is then analyzed through the SIWA Blockage Predictor Application – running on Siemens industrial IoT – which then identifies anomalies in sewer system behavior.
 By using an Artificial Neural Network to individually model each asset’s response to local rainfall, SIWA Blockage Predictor provides an early warning system for potential blockages, allowing companies advanced warning of problems before they develop into spillages.